sebthom/dockupdater/docs/Options.md

 **Default:** `False`
 **Example:** `-e SKIP_START_NOTIF=true`

-Docupdater send a notification when it start.
+Dockupdater send a notification when it start.
 That option disable this notification.

 ***